-Today's UV index in Van, United States will be up to 8.9, indicating a very high level of sun exposure for the average person.
+Today's UV index in Van, United States will be up to 11.1, indicating a extreme level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Van, United States, varies throughout the year, peaking in summer months with values around 7 to 9, indicating strong ultraviolet radiation during this season.